deividgdt/reverse_tree/README.md

 ### `main()`

 The main function that orchestrates the script execution.

 # To-do
 - A bug has been detected when working with a file with five milllion lines.
 Waiting fix.
+- Create directories structure from the input file
+- Show all the paths without providing a search_term